rnbwdsh/nintendo_hireme/README.md

 NumPy based | CPU | 32 Threads | 3.994.456
 CuPy based | GPU | 16 Batches | 1.276.221
 CuPy based | GPU | 1 Batch | 1.169.682

+\* For the very slow approaches, only 2^14 runs are done, and the results are multiplied with 2^10 to interpolate the result.
+The solution-file of the 1^14 run is roughly 0.9MB, so this suggests that the work done could be less than 1/1^10, making the time-estimates rather conservative, even including overhead.

+\*\* To further aid this, for the GPU-solutions, the printing isn't enabled in the evaluation-runs (only in the test-runs to verify validity) as printing can synchronize GPUs and severely throttle performance.
+In a real world scenario, the results would be written into a shared memory space and read by the CPU later.

 ## Discussion